Coffee Plantation

 1. Brazil

-The world’s largest producer of coffee, contributing around a third of global coffee production.
-The country’s vast plantations stretch across the southeastern states of Minas Gerais, São Paulo, and Espírito Santo.
+The largest producer of coffee in the world, accounting for a third of global coffee production.
+In the country, plantations are spread across the southeast states of Minas Gerais, São Paulo and Espírito Santo.

 2. Colombia

-Colombian coffee is renowned for its well-rounded flavor profile, often with hints of fruity acidity and nuttiness.
+Colombian coffee is popular for its full, rich taste that often gives off fruity acidity and nutty undertones.

 3. Guatemala

-Another Central American country known for its premium coffee.
-The coffee plantations of Antigua, Huehuetenango, and Cobán are located at high altitudes and produce beans with complex flavors, ranging from chocolatey and spicy to fruity and citrusy.
+Another Central American nation that is famous for its premium coffee.
+The coffee-growing regions in Antigua, Huehuetenango and Cobán are at high elevations and the beans they produce can have complex flavours, from chocolate and spice to fruity and citrus.

 Coffee Plantations in Africa